polemon/fss/README.md

 So far this client supports only the "[DIY-KeyboardV1.0](http://pcsensor.com/diy-keyboard.html)" device.

 The reason for that being, that it's the only one that I have.
 I may acquire the other products, though.
-It seems pretty much all of these decices use the same chip, so it should work at least similarly.
+It seems pretty much all of these devices use the same chip, so it should work at least similarly.

 ## Dependencies
 * Python 3.4 or higher